- Ground Floor

 When you transfer you will be admitted to the new curriculum for the course you are entering.
 This includes students who are adding a second degree to their current degree.

-Students transferring into any of the teacher education degrees listed below must be aware of the following information:
+Students transferring into any of the teacher education degrees listed below need to be aware of the following information:

 As a part of the New South Wales Education Standards Authority (NESA) accreditation requirements, all students completing an initial teaching degree need to demonstrate suitability for teaching.
 If you wish to transfer to a teaching degree, you will be required to complete a short survey that asks you some questions about your learning approaches and dispositions as a future teacher.
-This survey will be emailed to you as part of the Course Transfer process.
+This survey will be emailed to you as part of the Course Transfer process and is a requirement for your future accreditation as a teacher.
+If you do not complete this survey your Course Transfer cannot be processed.

 The data collected from this survey also helps to provide relevant and effective learning experiences for Teacher Education students enrolled in Macquarie University’s courses and is reported annually to NESA as part of our accreditation requirements.
-You may be required to meet with an academic from the Department of Educational Studies regarding your responses.
+You may be required to meet with an academic from the School of Education regarding your responses.
 Contact AskMQ for more information regarding the survey.

 Note that education degrees must be studied as a double degree, and can only be combined with certain other degrees, and offer a restricted set of majors to meet accreditation requirements.
 For more information, review the 'Overview' information for the Bachelor of Education (Primary) or Bachelor of Education (Secondary) in the Course Handbook.